 Sark was an easy backpacking option for me as I once worked on the Cross Channel Ferries that served Jersey and Guernsey.
 Yes, that was a dream job – getting paid to travel.
 I loved it.
 We got discount off hotels in Jersey and Guernsey and free trips to England, France, Guernsey and Jersey.
-I managed to tour 4 of the Channel Islands while working in that job and my favourite was Sark (the other was Herm – I still haven’t been to Alderney).
+I managed to tour 5 of the Channel Islands while working in that job and my favourite was Sark, then late r in life I also returned to Jersey and Guernsey as well as my Alderney debut in 2022.
 Here I share my top 15 things to do when backpacking in Sark.

 1. The “Tractor Entrance”

 After getting the boat to Sark from St. Peter Port Guernsey, you arrive at the bottom of a hill.
 Motorised and public transport is banned on Sark, except for tractors.
 There are no cars allowed.
 Bicycles and horse and cart are the norm.
 But have you ever got on a tractor after immigration?
 That was my entrance to this tranquil island back in 2009!
 You have to do it.
 Prices are in British pounds here and it will cost you a quid.

 So you’ve been on the tractor, well the only other transport options are bicycles or horse and cart.
 I recommend hiring a bike to tour the island.
 Easiest way to get about and you can cover the whole island in a day no problem.